Where am I coming from?

 WHERE AM I COMING FROM?

 I started off with horses at a young age.
 You all remember I am sure- the age where you fell in love with horses, and felt that draw that made you want to be near them- no matter what.
 If we could bottle that feeling, I am sure it would be the most addictive drug in the world.
 But, as many of us do- I started to think that as I grew up I could turn my passion into a career, and I did.
-But, as many people do- I began to pay the price for turning my passion into work.
+But, as often happens- I began to pay the price for turning my passion into work.
 I got caught up in the pressures of our industry and although I thought I was doing right by the horse- I started to realize, maybe it was not the best I could do.

 Often times in the horse world, we get caught up.
 Caught up in the drama, caught up in the showing, the winning, the failures, the successes, the friends, the foes- you know- ALL THE THINGS.
 The problem I learned with being caught up in all things "horsey" is that all too often we are swept away by it as well.

 What does that mean?
 I think it really means we get lost.
-Horses become a way to prove something- to ourselves, to others, to judges, to peers and in that moment- we lose the ability to really connect with the horse because his perspective is lost.
+Horses become a way to prove something- to ourselves, to others, to judges, to peers, and in that moment- we lose the ability to really connect with the horse because his perspective is lost.
 It becomes all about US- the human- and what the horse can do FOR us to achieve our goals.

-On the other hand, there are those of us who never leave that phase of horse love- who always are emotionally bound to them, who love them- but sometimes do not know what to do with them from a training standpoint because they have never grown out of being a horse crazy kid who likes to pet, treat, and maybe ride a little bit on our horses.
+On the other hand, there are those of us who never leave that initial phase of horse love- who always are emotionally bound to them, who love them- but sometimes do not know what to do with them from a growth standpoint because they have never grown out of being a horse crazy kid who likes to pet, treat, and maybe just ride a little bit on our horses.

-But, this can be just as challenging- we get older, but not necessarily wiser, and our horses stay smarter than us.
-We get nervous to ride, nervous to get hurt, and nervous just not knowing how to make it alright.
-We cannot be the leader the horse needs, and he looses faith in us, and soon we stop expecting him to listen at all, and we stop listening too.
+But, this can be just as challenging- we get older, but not necessarily wiser, and our horses stay WAY smarter than us.
+We get nervous to ride, nervous to get hurt, and nervous just not knowing how to make it all alright.
+We cannot be the leader the horse needs, and he loses faith in us, and soon we stop expecting him to listen at all, and we stop listening too.

 WHAT INSPIRES ME?